-1550s, "large kind of carriage," from Middle French coche (16c.), from German kotsche, from Hungarian kocsi (szekér) "(carriage) of Kocs," village where it was first made.
-In Hungary, the thing and the name for it date from 15c., and forms are found in most European languages (Spanish and Portuguese coche, Italian cocchino, Dutch koets).
-Applied to railway cars 1866, American English.
+1550s, "large kind of four-wheeled, covered carriage," from Middle French coche (16c.), from German kotsche, from Hungarian kocsi (szekér) "(carriage) of Kocs," village where it was first made.
+In Hungary, the thing and the name for it date from 15c., and forms are found since 16c. in most European languages (Spanish and Portuguese coche, Italian cocchino, Dutch koets).
+Vehicles often were named for the place of their invention or first use (compare berlin, landau, surrey).
+Applied to railway passenger cars by 1866, American English.
 Sense of "economy or tourist class" is from 1949.

 Meaning "instructor/trainer" is c.
-1830 Oxford University slang for a tutor who "carries" a student through an exam; athletic sense is from 1861.
+1830 Oxford University slang for a private tutor who "carries" a student through an exam (compare pony in the student slang sense "translation").
+Transferred sense in sports, "person employed to train athletes for a contest" is attested from 1861.
 A more classical word for an athletic trainer was agonistarch, from Greek agonistarkhes "one who trains (someone) to compete in the public games and contests."

 Web design and development by MaoningTech.